What is a hand plane?

 You might need two irons for a fore plane.
 If used for jointing edges then a straight cutting edge is best.
 But if used for flattening wide surfaces then blades edge should be slightly cambered to not to leave tracks on the surface

-Smoothing plane for a superior surface quality
+Smoothing Plane: Achieving superior surface quality

 The Smallest hand plane of the bench planes is Smoothing plane.
 It gives a superior finish when used properly.
 Sandpaper is no match for it.
 Smoother is typically used last of the bench planes.
 Number 4 and 4 1/2 are the best hand planes for smoothing.